omniosorg/omni/README.md

 for a stable branch such as r151022 - you will need a machine running the same release version.

-You will also need a Github account and to have forked the `illumos-omnios` and `omnios-build` repositories before proceeding.
+You will also need a Github account and to have forked the `illumos-omnios`, `omnios-build`, and `kayak` repositories before proceeding.
 The username for the github account must be provided as an argument to the setup script.

 ### Quick start (building in global zone)